Language selection

 Marginal note:Variation or cancellation of order

-• (1) At any time before a notice requesting a review of an order is received by the Chief Review Officer, the enforcement officer may, after giving reasonable notice,
+• (1) As long as the Tribunal is not seized of a request for the review of an order, the enforcement officer may, after giving reasonable notice,

 • (a) amend or suspend a term or condition of the order, or add a term or condition to, or delete a term or condition from, the order;